-Yesterday, we highlighted the $10.7 billion software problem in physical therapy, primarily caused by bad software leading, leading to indefensible documentation and bad billing processes.
+Yesterday, we highlighted the $10.7 billion software problem in physical therapy, primarily caused by bad software, leading to indefensible documentation and bad billing processes.
 Today, we give you five tips to improve your physical therapy billing.
-We focus on 5 tips that will help drive higher revenue according to Medical Billers that we interviewed.
+We’ll focus on tips that will help drive higher revenue according to medical billers that we interviewed.

 Medicare is a pain for physical therapists to deal with.
 Here are two starting tips to deal with Medicare billing for physical therapy.

 Every line item on every claim that you submit should include the GP modifier.
 The GP modifier states that the “services [were] delivers under an outpatient physical therapy plan of care.”
 Failure to attach this modifier to a line item will result in that line item not being paid.

 The KX modifier is used when a patient has reached their physical therapy cap for the year.
 In 2019, the allowed amount cap is $2,040.
 Every claim you submit after that cap requires the KX modifier on each line item.
 The KX modifier is used to indicate that “your claim has met specific documentation requirements in the [patient’s] policy.”

 In addition to applying the KX modifier to each line item, you MUST ensure that your therapists are clearly documenting the need for continued skilled care.
 After the $2,040 limit, Medicare is able to request a medical review for all visits after the cap and will deny payment if the medical necessity is not clearly documented.